lisaguthrie/AZDSDemo/README.md

 Luckily, that's exactly what **Azure Dev Spaces** can do for you.
 Without setting up anything, you can select Dev Spaces to use when you want to debug your code.
 Then, a copy of your service is deployed into AKS, and commands will be routed to that copy of the service.
 That way, you can debug my code changes **in your own space** without impacting your teammates, all of whom may have code running in their own Dev Spaces.

-1. In Solution Explorer, Locate the **SmartHotel.Services.Hotels** project.
+1. In Solution Explorer, locate the **SmartHotel.Services.Hotels** project.

 1. Expand the **Controllers** folder and double click on **CitiesController.cs.**